-Organized by the Sierra Nevada Alliance, the Sierra Nevada AmeriCorps Partnership places 28 AmeriCorps members each year with partner organizations throughout the Sierra, including ESLT.
+Organized by the Sierra Nevada Alliance, the Sierra Nevada AmeriCorps Partnership places 28 AmeriCorps members each year with partner organizations throughout the Sierra.
 SNAP members typically serve 11-month service terms, beginning in October and ending in September of the following year.
+The partnership was founded in 2007, and every year through 2023 ESLT hosted talented SNAP members who have conducted education and outreach in our area, helping to inform and inspire our community.
+We are currently not accepting applications for AmeriCorps members.
+However, if you are interested in learning more about other AmeriCorps opportunities, visit the Sierra Nevada Alliance website.

-Our SNAP Members Make a Difference
+Our SNAP Members Made a Difference

 Do you recognize any of the friendly faces on the right?
 These are our past SNAP AmeriCorps members, and they have made a huge difference in the Eastern Sierra.
 Many have chosen to remain in the area to continue giving back to our community long after their service term ended, going on to take full-time jobs at several of our partner organizations, including the Bishop Paiute Tribe, Eastern Sierra Audubon, and the Bishop Elementary School.